NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: Abstract

 \section{Abstract}

-Graph Transformers have demonstrated superiority on various graph learning tasks in recent years.
-However, the complexity of existing Graph Transformers scales quadratically with the number of nodes, making it hard to scale to graphs with thousands of nodes.
-To this end, we propose a Neighborhood Aggregation Graph Transformer (\name) that is scalable to large graphs with millions of nodes.
-Before feeding the node features into the Transformer model, \name constructs tokens for each node by a neighborhood aggregation module called \pname.
-For each node, \pname aggregates neighborhood features from each hop into a representation, and thereby produces a sequence of token vectors.
-Subsequently, the resulting sequence of different hop information serves as input to the Transformer model.
-By considering each node as a sequence, \name could be trained in a mini-batch manner and thus could scale to large graphs. \name further develops an attention-based readout function so as to learn the importance of each hop adaptively.
-We conduct extensive experiments on various popular benchmarks, including six small datasets and three large datasets.
-The results demonstrate that \name consistently outperforms existing Graph Transformers and mainstream Graph Neural Networks.
+The graph Transformer emerges as a new architecture and has shown superior performance on various graph mining tasks.
+In this work, we observe that existing graph Transformers treat nodes as independent tokens and construct a single long sequence composed of all node tokens so as to train the Transformer model, causing it hard to scale to large graphs due to the quadratic complexity on the number of nodes for the self-attention computation.
+To this end, we propose a Neighborhood Aggregation Graph Transformer (\name) that treats each node as a sequence containing a series of tokens constructed by our proposed \pname module.
+For each node, \pname aggregates the neighborhood features from different hops into different representations and thereby produces a sequence of token vectors as one input.
+In this way, \name could be trained in a mini-batch manner and thus could scale to large graphs.
+Moreover, we mathematically show that as compared to a category of advanced Graph Neural Networks (GNNs), the decoupled Graph Convolutional Network, \name could learn more informative node representations from the multi-hop neighborhoods.
+Extensive experiments on benchmark datasets from small to large are conducted to demonstrate that \name consistently outperforms existing graph Transformers and mainstream GNNs.
+Code is available at https://github.com/JHL-HUST/NAGphormer.